 Are you a landlord with frustrating tenants?
 You’re not alone.
 Many landlords find out the hard way that they have frustrating tenants in one of their rental properties.
-In this article, we’re sharing 4 ways to deal with a frustrating tenant in Mercer, Middlesex, Monmouth, & Burlington County NJ, Bucks County PA and in the 08691 zip code.
+In this article, we’re sharing 4 ways to deal with a frustrating tenant in North Carolina & New Jersey and in the 28211 and 08691 zip code.

 If you own a rental property, sooner or later you’re going to deal with a frustrating tenant in one of your properties.
 Maybe they trashed the property, maybe they never pay rent on time, maybe there are too many people living there, maybe they just call you for every little thing.
 No matter what the situation, tenants like that will eventually rent your property.
-Here are 4 ways to deal with a frustrating tenant in Mercer, Middlesex, Monmouth, & Burlington County NJ, Bucks County PA when it happens it to you.
+Here are 4 ways to deal with a frustrating tenant in North Carolina & New Jersey when it happens it to you.

 Try to convince or negotiate with your tenants